1. Cherub Rock – Smashing Pumpkins

 By the time we moved out, there were eleven bottles of whiskey lined up on the mantelpiece, and we owed a couple of months’ rent – taking into account the deposits we’d already surrendered in lieu.
 It should go without saying that the place was a mess.
 A few days after the May Ball, my Cornish friend passed out in Debenhams and was taken to hospital concussed, requiring stitches.
 The cohabitant from Brighton had abandoned university altogether.

 It had been a strange and tumultuous year.
 The summer would usher in the farce that was Blur vs. Oasis.
-It is amazing how quickly Britpop revealed itself for the asinine nonsense that for the most part comprised it.
-I started getting back into the Beastie Boys and continued to harvest my brother’s record collection for more satisfying sonic alternatives.
+It is amazing how quickly Britpop revealed itself for the asinine nonsense that for the most part comprised it, and so I got back into the Beastie Boys and continued to harvest my brother’s record collection for more satisfying sonic alternatives.